hackgvl/OpenData/README.md

 ## What

-The first Code For Greenville meeting in 2014 sparked a lot of [ideas around meetup events](https://github.com/codeforgreenville/OpenData/wiki/Meeting-Notes-2014.06.23).
+The first meeting in 2014 sparked a lot of [ideas around meetup events](https://github.com/hackgvl/OpenData/wiki/Meeting-Notes-2014.06.23).
 So, we started a [reliable list and API of all the tech meetups/organizations](https://data.openupstate.org/organizations).

-Now, we have a [events API](https://github.com/codeforgreenville/upstate_tech_cal_service/issues) that queries our own [organizations API](https://github.com/codeforgreenville/OpenData/blob/master/ORGANIZATIONS_API.md) in order to poll event services, like Meetup.com and Eventbrite.com.
-The result is local meetup events data is syndicated via an [events API](https://github.com/codeforgreenville/upstate_tech_cal_service/issues) in a consistent, query-able format.
+Now, we have a [events API](https://github.com/hackgvl/events-api/issues) that queries our own [organizations API](https://github.com/hackgvl/OpenData/blob/master/ORGANIZATIONS_API.md) in order to poll event services, like Meetup.com and Eventbrite.com.
+The result is local meetup events data is syndicated via an [events API](https://github.com/hackgvl/events-api/issues) in a consistent, query-able format.

 We have an example [tech meetup calendar](https://hackgreenville.com/calendar), but we hope and expect community members to build all sorts of meetup oriented calendars and tools that fit their needs.